- About Us

 - Voicing the Essay: Reading and Writing for Depth

-"Scientific rigour is a focus of this textbook.
+“Scientific rigour is a focus of this textbook.
 The accuracy is excellent and the information organized well and clearly presented.
-The author has done a thorough job of ensuring the material is referenced.
-Topics, rarely found in other textbooks, like Fundamental Movement Patterns, Resistance Training, Advanced Training and Aerobic Conditioning and High-Intensity Interval Training, can be found here.
+The authors have done a thorough job of ensuring the material is referenced.
+Topics, rarely found in other textbooks, like Fundamental Movement Patterns, Resistance Training, Advanced Training, and Aerobic Conditioning and High-Intensity Interval Training can be found here.
 The text develops thought processes appropriately and builds from anatomical and physiological concepts to more advanced concepts.
 One of its strong points is its clear organization of a wealth of material; indeed, it would likely take three or four textbooks to accomplish what this text has put together.
-An excellent student resource that could find a useful place on the trainer's bookshelf."
+An excellent student resource that could find a useful place on the trainer’s bookshelf.”

 Tony Leyland is a Senior Lecturer in the Simon Fraser University Department of Biomedical Physiology and Kinesiology.
 His research interests include active health, physical conditioning of elite athletes, nutrition, biomechanics, human physical performance and fitness assessment.

 Carmen Bott has been teaching at the post-secondary level since 2006.
 Her teaching background includes Exercise Physiology, High Performance Strength & Conditioning and Exercise Prescription.

 If you would like to submit a purchase order to buy this book for resale at your store or institution, or for your library, please email the Managing Editor, SFU Publications email@example.com for wholesale pricing and details.